Joe Ward (basketball): PBA stint

-Ward played in the Philippines for the Añejo Rum 65 ballclub in the Philippine Basketball Association.
+Ward played in the Philippines for the Añejo Rum 65 ballclub in the Philippine Basketball Association (PBA).
 When he arrived in Manila, Ward was fresh from the Philadelphia 76ers camp.
 He displayed guts in his PBA debut on October 20, 1988, battling cramps in tossing 55 points, his highest total output in his PBA stint was 78 points on December 1, 1988.

 Coaching career

+High school ranks

-After a nine year playing career in 1994, Ward arrived in the Knoxville area and started coaching with the Rule Christian Academy (RCA) recreation program.
-In nine years there, he won championships as he guided RCA’s 15 to 17-year-olds and would sometimes coach three different teams in a season.
+After a nine-year playing career in 1994, Ward arrived in the Knoxville area and started coaching with the Rule Christian Academy (RCA) recreation program.
+In nine years there, he won championships as he guided RCA's 15 to 17-year-olds and would sometimes coach three different teams in a season.

+UAAP

 In 2014, Ward was recruited to join the UP Fighting Maroons men's basketball coaching staff of Rey Madrid.
-He was brought in primarily to train two bigs from UP’s Team B. Due to the Madrid's departure from the team in 2015, Ward began to coach the Maroons on an interim basis.
+He was brought in primarily to train two bigs from UP's Team B. Due to the Madrid's departure from the team in 2015, Ward began to coach the Maroons on an interim basis.
 A few months later, while also being the UP-affiliated Diliman Fighting Maroons coach in the Filsports Basketball Association, he was promoted as head coach of the Maroons.
+But he was relaged to assistant for UAAP Season 78 when Rensy Bajar was designated as head coach.

 In 2019, Ward joined the Adamson Falcons men's basketball coaching staff under head coach Franz Pumaren.

+Return to high school ranks

 In 2022, Ward became the Head Coach of (Knoxville) Central High School boys' basketball team.